 How to Get To the Hatfield & McCoy Dinner Show

-The home of the comic family feud is between 0 and 1 light parkway, on Music Road.
+The home of the comic family feud is between traffic lights 0 and 1 on the Parkway, on Music Road.
 It’s two minutes away from the Titanic Museum Attraction.
 The Hatfield & McCoy Theater is unmistakable even from afar, and it looks just like in the pictures!
 Take a taxi ride to the theater or even an Uber or Lyft for expedited transport to the show.

 The homestead features live goats in the front yard, some pigs, and Ma’s big car.
 The entry to the theater has an aquarium with live fish, which is a welcoming gesture to the fabulous show of the two wrecked families.